Integrating domain knowledge: using hierarchies to improve deep classifiers: Experiments

-\paragraph{CIFAR-100} For our experiments, we want to work with a dataset that does not directly supply hierarchical labels, but where we can reasonably assume that an underlying hierarchy exists.
+We aim to assess the effects of applying our method on three different scales of problems, using the following datasets: \paragraph{CIFAR-100} For our experiments, we want to work with a dataset that does not directly supply hierarchical labels, but where we can reasonably assume that an underlying hierarchy exists.
 The CIFAR-100 dataset \cite{Krizhevsky2009CIFAR} fulfills this requirement.
-It is an object classification dataset composed of natural images.
 Because there are only 100 classes, each can be mapped to a specific synset in the WordNet hierarchy without relying on potentially faulty automation.
-Our mapping between CIFAR-100 classes and WordNet synsets is detailed in the supplementary material.
+Direct mapping is not always possible, \eg \texttt{aquarium\_fish}, which doesn't exist in WordNet and was mapped to \texttt{freshwater fish.n.01} by us.
+This process is a potential error source.

 The target hierarchy is composed in three steps.
 First, the synsets mapped from all CIFAR-100 classes make up the foundation.
 Then, parents of the synsets are added in a recursive fashion.
 With the nodes of the graph complete, directed edges are determined using the WordNet hyponymy relation.

-Mappings are not always obvious or unique.
-For instance, the CIFAR dataset contains \texttt{aquarium\_fish} -- a concept not captured by any WordNet synset.
-Intuitively, one would expect all CIFAR classes to map to leaves in the resulting hierarchy.
-This is true, with one exception. \texttt{dolphin} and \texttt{whale} have a direct hyperonymy relationship in WordNet because technically, dolphins are whales.
-As a consequence, classifiers that mandate prediction of only leaf nodes cannot be used in this context.
-The labels need to be encoded in a manner that allows a sample to be a \texttt{whale}, but not a \texttt{dolphin}.

 Mapping all classes to the WordNet synsets results in 99 classes being mapped to leaf nodes and one class to an inner node (\texttt{whale}).
 In total, there are 267 nodes as a result of the recursive adding of hyperonyms.

-\paragraph{ImageNet} The aforementioned ambiguity in the mapping from dataset labels to WordNet synsets can only be reduced to a certain degree.
-A complete solution would require a dataset using WordNet as its label space.
+\paragraph{ImageNet} Manually mapping dataset labels to WordNet synsets is a potentional source of errors.
+An ideal dataset would use WordNet as its label space.
 Because of WordNet's popularity, such datasets exist, \eg ImageNet \cite{Deng2009ImageNet} and 80 Million Tiny Images \cite{Torralba2008Tiny}.
 We use ImageNet, specifically the dataset of the 2012 ImageNet Large Scale Visual Recognition Challenge.
 It contains around 1000 training images each for 1000 synsets.
-The categorization into synsets eliminates mapping from classes as a potential error source.
 All 1000 synsets are leaf nodes in the resulting hierarchy with a total of 1860 nodes.